 You can consider placing points in faith to support melee with clerical powers.
-Although magic is not very practical unless you decide to put points into a stat, faith can be a handy secondary stat if you like to use holy power in the game.
+Although magic is not practical unless you decide to put points into a stat, faith can be a handy secondary stat if you like to use holy power in the game.

 Spending your stats depends purely on what weapon you want to use.
 You can prefer weapons of strength (like the butcher’s knife) or a quality weapon that incorporates dexterity and strength equally in its base bonus (like the Sellsword Twinbaldes).

 Most of the weapons can have customized stat bonuses, and in a lot of cases, what matters is adding enough of a tertiary stat so that you can use a weapon and then boosting stats into the primary bonus stat (strength).
 Let us assume that you want to go for a strong build.

 Remember that it is your choice how many points you want to place in dexterity and strength depending on what weapon and type of bonuses you are going for.

 - Level: 30